 There are close to 2 million metric tons of superabsorbent polymers made

-annually in the world.
 Most of this volume is used in the personal care

 care and adult incontinence products.